 - 1. The Program Coordinator will sign off on the student's application agreeing to the applicability of the student's experience. - 2.
-The Academic Dean will then review the complete documentation and application, and, if appropriate, will sign the application form. - 3.
-The bound packet will be returned to the student via the Program Coordinator. - 4.
-The complete application form will then be sent to the College Registrar for credit to be awarded.
+The Academic Dean will then review the completed documentation and application, and, if appropriate, will sign the application form. - 3.
+The Dean will then forward to the VP of Academic Affairs for final approval. - The completed application form with all signatures will be sent to the College Registrar for credit to be awarded. - 5.
+The bound packet, if requested, will be returned to the student.